 Coaches should keep in mind that a lot of gymnasts, especially at high level gymnastics clubs, have anywhere from 30 minute to 1.5 hour commutes which can make fueling, sleep, etc really tough especially in areas with a lot of traffic.

 This is where working with a sports dietitian can really help improve your gymnast’s fueling which ultimately leads to increased performance and longevity in sport.
-Even when a high-level gymnast is young, let’s say a 10-year-old level 9 or 12 year old level 10, it’s prudent for the gymnast parent to work with a sport dietitian if they need support with figuring out the logistics of fueling, making sure the gymnast is getting adequate nutrition to repair, recover, etc. This will make such a big difference in the gymnast’s performance and longevity in the sport.
+Even when a high-level gymnast is young, let’s say a 10-year-old level 9 or 12 year old level 10, it’s prudent for the gymnast parent to work with a sport dietitian.
+They need support with figuring out the logistics of fueling, making sure the gymnast is getting adequate nutrition to repair, recover, etc. This will make such a big difference in the gymnast’s performance and longevity in the sport.

 How to Help Your Gymnast with Nutrition

 If your gymnast doesn’t need 1:1 support yet or you aren’t sure, our online nutrition course for parents of competitive gymnasts will be the perfect fit for you to learn how to help them and prevent food/body and injury struggles down the road.
-Click here to learn more about The Balanced Gymnast Method™ Course.
+Click here to learn more about The Balanced Gymnast Method® Course.